RISAT-2

-The principal sensor of RISAT-2 was an X-band synthetic-aperture radar (SAR) from Israel Aerospace Industries (IAI).
 It is designed to monitor India's borders and as part of anti-infiltration and anti-terrorist operations.
 The satellite has a mass of 300 kg.

 History

-RISAT-2 was built at an accelerated pace following the 2008 Mumbai attacks, due to delay with the indigenously developed C-band for RISAT-1.
-It is India's first dedicated reconnaissance satellite.
+RISAT-2 was procured following the 2008 Mumbai attacks, due to delay with the indigenously developed C-band for RISAT-1.
+It is India's first dedicated radar reconnaissance satellite.
+RISAT-2 was procured at a cost of USD 200 million from Israel.
+In terms of configuration and capability it is identical to TecSAR-1 launched in 2008 by ISRO's PSLV which marked the beginning of India-Israel space cooperation.

-The X-band SAR used by RISAT-2 was obtained from Israel in return for launch services for the Israeli TecSAR-1 satellite.
-The SAR sensor enables RISAT-2 to return images at any time of day and in all weather conditions.

 Technical capabilities

 RISAT-2 was India's first satellite with a synthetic-aperture radar (SAR).
 It possess day-night as well as all-weather monitoring capability.
 Potential applications include tracking hostile ships at sea that are deemed a military threat to India.

 Though ISRO sought to underplay the satellite's defence applications in its announcements, a substantial number of articles concerning RISAT-2 in the Indian media continue to refer to it as a "spy satellite".
 This is also supported by the fact that its Israeli sensor is clearly pronounced a military grade sensor by its manufacturer Israel Aerospace Industries (IAI).